Weekly News We Care About Wrap Up – 8.11.06

 Hillary Clinton’s Media Guide for Parents (complete with cute drawing of children)

 Clinton basically suggests we read Common Sense Media’s take on media ratings.
 The Common Sense Media people are about “media sanity, not censorship.”
 This sounds a lot like the Islamic cartoon debacle to me.
-A lot of people who do lip service to the first amendment but then also say things like, “free speech must be responsible speech.” → All your posts are belong to us.
+A lot of people who do lip service to the first amendment but then also say things like, “free speech must be responsible speech.” → Hey, hey, hey, it’s time to make some crazy reading!

 Weekly News We Care About Wrap Up – 6.2.06